adamchua97/sql-data-wh-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse for Analytics Project

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates a comprehensive development of a data warehouse for analytics solution, in order to generate actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---
 ## Data Architecture